Orientation

 - You will receive a separate message from our Central Student Administration about the completion of your enrolment and any previous education requirements you still need to meet.

 - Have you decided not to start our with programme?
-If so, we ask that you unsubscribe from our programme in Studielink.
+You can help us and yourself a lot by cancelling your application in Studielink.

 Questions?